hotdaamn/asuswrt-merlin-wiki/Generating-OpenVPN-keys-using-Easy-RSA.md

 `cd /tmp/sda1/easy-rsa`

-There, initialize the environment:

-`./clean-all`

-Next step you will probably want to change the default values offered while generating the certificates.
+Now step you will probably want to change the default values offered while generating the certificates.
 Edit the file named "vars", either through the built-in "vi" editor (not recommended for novice users), or by installing the "nano" editor using Optware, or simply by copying the file edited on your computer.
 The only fields you might want to change are these:

 * export KEY_COUNTRY="US"
 * export KEY_PROVINCE="CA"